-We see this on The Next Generation as well, where Picard fences, Riker plays the trombone, Data learns to paint, Geordi builds scale models and Dr Crusher and Counselor Troi regularly exercise together.
+We see this in The Next Generation as well, where Picard fences, Riker plays the trombone, Data learns to paint, Geordi builds scale models and Dr Crusher and Counselor Troi exercise together.

-One thing that sets Star Trek apart from other science-fiction series is its optimistic attitude toward technology.
+One thing that sets Star Trek apart from other science fiction is its optimistic attitude toward technology.
 Von Puttkamer emphasized this.

 Technology will be a servant to man, allowing him to develop his human values to unprecedented heights, while at the same time enabling him to deal successfully with vastly greater challenges.